prikhi/hkhue/README.md

 There is a daemon & CLI client, which currently supports:

+* Showing the current status of each light(name, on/off, color, brightness).
 * Identifying lights by blinking them on & off.
 * Reseting all the lights to their default color temperature & brightness.
 * Setting the name of a light.